chinu2127/web-chat-app/README.md

 # This chat app has the feature of User Sign Up, User Login .
 We also can have the one to one chat as well as group chat.

-# Socket.io has the role in this app for sending messages realtime.
+# Socket.io has the role in this app for communication realtime.